mendix/docs/content/howto/write-data/index.md

 ## 3 Exposing OData contracts in Mendix Studio Pro

-When you plublish an entity in a published OData service, clients can read the data by default.
+When you publish an entity in a published OData service, clients can read the data by default.
 In this step, we will allow clients to update the data as well.

 1. Open the published OData service in **MyFirstModule** > **APIs** > **{yourname}CustomerODataService**
 2. Select the **Customer** entity and click **Edit**